flathub/com.valvesoftware.Steam/README.md

-This is a thin Flatpak wrapper for Steam using Freedesktop Runtime
+Flatpak wrapper for Steam using the Freedesktop runtime.

-Please report [tested games](https://github.com/flathub/com.valvesoftware.Steam/wiki/Tested-Games) so we have better impression what works and what does not.
+Please report the [tested games](https://github.com/flathub/com.valvesoftware.Steam/wiki/Tested-Games) so we have better impression what works and what does not.

 If you're having issues, first see FAQ on [the wiki](https://github.com/flathub/com.valvesoftware.Steam/wiki) to see if you're hitting some corner-case that needs manual intervention.
-If your case isn't listed, file an issue in addition to adding an entry in tested games.
+If your case isn't listed, file an issue in addition to adding an entry to the tested games.

-Minimum version required 1.0.0
+The minimum version required is 1.0.0.